markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 1. The hub will notice that it hasn't hear from the ESP in the alotted time, and call /handshake

 ### Logging
-- Papertrail  (see logger.h for setup)
+- Papertrail for remote logging  (see logger.h for setup)

 ### Power Management
 - The ESP and sensors are powered by three sources:
   - Solar panel connected via protection circuits to the capacitors to charge them
   - 2 Capacitors routed through a boost circuit (Adafruit MiniBoost 5V @ 1A - TPS61023), then connected to board via USB
   - A1000mAh LiPO battery connected via built in power/charging port on Fire Beetle board
+- The idea is to run off the capacitors during the day when we have power from the sun.
+This will provide plenty of juice to get PMS readings as well as charge the LiPO.
+Then, when night falls (voltage dips just a bit), switch to the LiPO for the ESP - but continue to use the boosted capacitor power for PMS which needs 5v until it reaches a low level.
+Since the caps charge quickly, they come up fast once the sun comes up again.
 - This particlar board (Fire Beetle) will charge the LiPO if USB power is over ~3.4 volts.
-- All onboard voltage measurements are from the capacitors pre-boost circuit
+Since we're boosting the capacitor power, if the booster is on (e.g. caps are not isolated) they'll be charging the LiPO as needed.
 - If cap voltage drops below certain thresholds, the following occurs based on DEFINES:
   - PMSMINVOLTAGE - Below this value, no further readings are taken from the PMS air sensor
-  - SWITCHTOTOBAT - Below this value, boost circuit is disabled, leaving the battery to power things.  (this is because battery charging will drain the caps unecessarily)
+  - SWITCHTOTOBAT - Below this value, boost circuit is disabled, leaving the battery to power things and the capacitors isolated.  (this is because battery charging will drain the caps unecessarily)
   - SWITCHTOTOCAP - Above this, boost circuit is re-enabled - which will also charge the battery
-  - POWERSAVERVOLTAGE - Below this value, long sleeps are enabled and no PMS reads are allowed.
+  - POWERSAVERVOLTAGE - This is always off the VCC pin.
+Below this value, long sleeps are enabled and no PMS reads are allowed.  (note that LiPO voltage drops are very minimal)
 - The PMS air sensor is very power hungry (>120ma) so we minimize how often readings are taken.
 (AIRREADTIME)

 ### ULP
+TODO

 ### API Reference (server on ESP client)